Nathan BALL

 operator an interface, for example a joystick, that allows the

-operator to input his intended direction for the load, whereby the
+operator to input his intended direction for the load, whereby

-device computes and automatically adjusts the incoming and
+the device computes and automatically adjusts the incoming and

 outgoing rope lengths and speeds to accomplish the task.
 In the

-two rope device case, with the device and operator positioned with
+two rope device case, with the device and operator positioned

-one attachment point above and to the left and the other
+with one attachment point above and to the left and the other

 attachment point above and to the right, the operator can input,

-for example, an up, down, right, or left intended direction on the
+for example, an up, down, right, or left intended direction on

-a plane, for example against a wall.
+load within a plane, for example against a wall.

 This configuration can be extended to three dimensional